ddarshney/Microsoft_TEAMS_Meet/README.md

-# Microsoft_TEAMS_Meet 💯
+# Microsoft_Teams_Meet : Let's Connect 💯

-A video conference Web Application made during the Microsoft Engage Mentorship Programme 2021 that offer you to have a multi-user video conversation using WebRTC and Socket.io.
+A Microsoft Teams Meet clone Web Application made during the Microsoft Engage Mentorship Programme 2021 that offer you to have a Multi-user video conversation and Group Chat using WebRTC and Socket.io.

 <img src = "https://www.businessinsider.in/photo/80131632/How-to-use-custom-background-in-Google-Meet-Zoom-and-Microsoft-Teams.jpg?imgsize=155990" >